marvindanig/open-source-covid-resources/README.markdown

 4. [Trevor Blackwell's exploratory ventilator using computer fans](https://twitter.com/tlbtlbtlb/status/1242615050990280704).

 The project isn't out in the open yet.
+Hopefully, it will be soon and we'll update the link on the repo here then.

 ## Masks and Test Units